matt-connell/HangMan-Java-App/README.md

 # HangMan-Java-App
-Work in progress, currently works in termina
+Work in progress, currently works in terminal
 I am working on the user interface as we speak
 Stay tuned ;)